kaleido-io/vault-plugin-secrets-ethsign/README.md

 ## Interacting with the ethsign Plugin
 The plugin does not interact with the target blockchain.
 It has very simple responsibilities: sign transactions for submission to an Ethereum blockchain.

+### Creating A New Signing Account
-Create a new Ethereum account in the vault by specifying a key name, `key1` in the following example:
+Create a new Ethereum account in the vault by POSTing to the `/accounts` endpoint.

+Using the REST API:
 ```
-$ curl -H "Content-Type: application/json" -H "Authorization: Bearer $TOKEN" -d '{}' http://localhost:8200/v1/ethereum/accounts/key1 |jq
+$ curl -H "Content-Type: application/json" -H "Authorization: Bearer $TOKEN" -d '{}' http://localhost:8200/v1/ethereum/accounts |jq

 {
   "request_id": "a183425c-0998-0888-c768-8dda4ff60bef",
   "lease_id": "",